26 January 2021

 - Try the Dehumidifying or Fan Only mode.
 This mode is more energy efficient than the full cooling mode and the reduced humidity or air-flow may be sufficient to make you comfortable.

-- For bedrooms, if your heat pump has a timer consider turning it on just for two or three hours, starting half an hour before you go to bed – that should be sufficient to get you to sleep in comfort.
+- For bedrooms, if your heat pump has a timer consider turning it on for just a couple of hours, starting half an hour before you go to bed – that should be sufficient to get you to sleep in comfort.

 - Clean the filter.
 Any appliance with a filter will operate more efficiently with a clean filter lowering running costs.